BenRedmondgithub/benmakescode/README.md

 - 👋 Hi, I’m @benmakescode
-- 👀 I’m interested in ...
+- 👀 I’m interested in Video Games, Music and Internet stuff
 - 🌱 I’m currently learning full stack development
-- 📫 How to reach me ...

 <!---
 benmakescode/benmakescode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.